floweredscarf/su25/labs/lab07/index.md

 For this part, we'll be using abstract data types to help us solve small programming challenges.
 These questions are similar to the kinds of questions you might get asked to solve in a technical interview for a software engineering position.
 Complete the methods outlined in `CodingChallenges.java`, and add tests in `CodingChallengesTest.java`.
-Review [Lab 03](../lab03) for how to write tests.
+Review [Lab 04](../lab04) for how to write tests.

-Note that the first method, `missingNumber`, the input array is **not** in order.
+Note that for the first method, `missingNumber`, the input array is **not** in order.

 Hint: For `isPermutation`, use `toCharArray`.
 Look it up if you don't know what it is.